apache/nuttx/README.txt

   tools and development environments for use with your board.

-  In any case, the PATH environment variable will need to be updated to include the loction where the build can find the toolchain binaries.
+  In any case, the PATH environment variable will need to be updated to include the location where the build can find the toolchain binaries.

 NuttX Buildroot Toolchain
 -------------------------